linode/apl-docs/docs/for-ops/console/overview.md

 - [Apps](../../for-devs/console/apps): All the apps available to the team on this platform
 - [Shortcuts](../../for-devs/console/shortcuts): All shortcuts available to the team on this platform
-- [Services](../../for-devs/console/services): Services managed by the team on this platform
-- [Jobs](../../for-devs/console/jobs): Jobs managed by the team on this platform
+- [Builds](../../for-devs/console/builds): A list of all builds created by the team
-- [Secrets](../../for-devs/console/secrets): Secrets managed by the team on this platform
+- [Secrets](../../for-devs/console/secrets): A list of all secrets created by the team
+- [Workloads](../../for-devs/console/workloads): A list of all team workloads
+- [Services](../../for-devs/console/services): A list of all team services
-- [Settings](../../for-devs/console/settings): Specific Team configuration options
+- [Settings](../../for-devs/console/settings): Specific team configuration options

 ### Cluster section